EndPointCorp/end-point-blog/2020/04/01/magento-2-creating-a-custom-module.html.md

 If your module is intended for a specific website you're working on, you can use the first option.
 But if you're creating a module with the intention of it being reused on several websites, it would be best to choose the second option.
 For this example, let's just choose the first one.

-So let's create a directory named `EndPoint` and a subdirectory inside it, `MyModule`, using the command line:
+Let's create a directory named `EndPoint` (our vendor name) and a subdirectory inside it, `MyModule`, using the command line:

 ```bash
 cd {website_root}